 Because improvements are so gradual it is easy to slip into an illusion that things are getting better ‘on themselves’ and you might be tempted to substitute your evening practice with one of those exciting TV series then it helps to keep in mind that life is short.
 Time in front of TV is time you lost out of your life and will never get back while Qi Gong masters say that time spent in QiGong does not subtract but add to your lifespan.

-One of the best things about these QiGong practices is that I can listen to music.
-In fact, I highly recommend putting together your own set of tunes and meditate to those every day.
+One of the best things about these QiGong practices is that I can listen to music while doing them.
+I highly recommend putting together your own set of tunes and meditate to those every day.
 Music is very healing, soothing and helps with longer practice sessions.
 If you want to check out my Spotify QiGong meditation list you’re very welcome to pick from there and compile your own.

-Before I start the practice I put on some music and make wishes that I have the patience to heal, that I find the right medicines, and that I have the courage to help others once I’m better.
+So before I start the practice I put on my music and make wishes that I have the patience to heal, that I find the right medicines, and that I have the courage to help others once I’m better.
 Making wishes and prayer works.
 Not because there’s a God to answer but because space is conscious, there is information there, we’re all bound by the same quantum field, whether we’re aware of it or not.

 One last thing to remember is that you have to be a pretty good person for any of these practices to work.
 I mean you can’t hurt people by day and practice healing at night, it just doesn’t work.
 The energies do not align, right?
 So do that, be a better person, be more generous, more kind, more forgiving and everything will flow for you much better in life.